eriksol116/pumpfun-smart-contract-Token2022./ReadMe.md

 ## Overview

-This is Pumpfun smart contract and its integration with TOKEN2022, the latest extension of the SPL token program on Solana.
-TOKEN2022 introduces advanced token functionalities, enabling features such as programmatic governance, custom fee structures, and tax handling.
-These enhancements make it an ideal choice for projects requiring more flexible token mechanics and decentralized finance operations.
+The Pump.fun Smart Contract integrates with TOKEN2022, the latest upgrade to the SPL token program on Solana.
+TOKEN2022 adds new features like programmatic governance, custom fees, and tax handling, making it ideal for projects that need flexible token mechanics and DeFi capabilities.

 ## Why TOKEN2022?

-TOKEN2022 builds upon the original SPL token standard by offering additional functionality that expands the use cases for tokenized assets.
-Some of the key benefits include:
+TOKEN2022 improves on the original SPL token standard, adding more functionality and flexibility for tokenized assets.
+Key benefits include:

 - **Enhanced Tokenomics** – Support for built-in tax mechanisms, royalties, and custom transaction fees.
 - **Improved Governance** – On-chain governance capabilities allow seamless protocol upgrades and community-driven decision-making.